Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Data

 \section{Data}

-In this section, we first describe the \Euclid data, images, and catalogues.
+In this section, we first describe the \Euclid data.
 Then, we present a brief description of the multi-wavelength ancillary data, from the X-ray to the MIR.
 Finally, we introduce the mock \Euclid VIS imaging data generated from the simulations.